rkarell/pay-back/README.md

 ## Background
 When using applications that help you share bills, I started to wonder the algorithms used to optimize the problem.
 I thought it would be a nice brain-teaser to figure it out and so I took my shot at the case.

-Originally, I created an app to just test the designed algorithms but ended up turning it into a web application for demonstration purposes.
+Originally, I created a CLI application to just test the designed algorithms but ended up turning it into a web application for demonstration purposes.
 It lacks a proper user interface, which reflects my current interests: back end.

 ## Algorithms
 The algorithms used to optimize the debts are presented in the picture below.
 ![Algorithms](media/algorithms.png)

-## Relevant data structures
+## The most relevant classes
 ##### Transaction
 Represents one transaction containing attributes for the buyer, the participants, the total amount and the share for each participant (buyer automatically participates in the purchase and the share is always the same for each participant)